Vital Bee Buds Plant Nursery | Gardnerville, Northern Nevada, USA

 Bees and pollinators are critical, and having them around the garden increases the output of fruit and vegetables…which is a great thing.

 We built an autonomous solar-powered greenhouse, with a climate battery built in to increase our ability to grow through the winter and get good strong spring starts entirely off-the-grid.
-We mix our own soil, compost, and the containers are multiple use collected-at-farmers-markets, ecofriendly, and clean.
+Ecofriendly, we mix our own soil, compost, and the containers are multiple use collected, upcycled, and clean.
 Plants are potted up after seed, cutting, or division propagation.

 Current Plant List